primefaces/primefaces/docs/9_0/components/fileupload.md

 </listener>
 ```

-Chunks file are put into internal temporary upload directory `java.io.tmpdir`, they get removed:
+Chunks file are put either into directory from Apache Commons or Servlet 3.0, if not defined then into internal temporary upload directory [ServletContext.TMP_DIR](https://docs.oracle.com/javaee/6/api/javax/servlet/ServletContext.html#TEMPDIR).
+They get removed:
 1. after the last chunk is uploaded and the merged file is created
 2. when the user aborts the upload.